gavinlyonsrepo/ERM19264_UC1609/README.md

 3. NO_BUFFER , Text only no buffer , relatively light weight.
 A "hello world" Sketch uses 2320 bytes (7%) of and 42 bytes (2%) of dynamic memory.
 Turns LCD into simple character LCD(216 characters)

 To switch between modes, user must make a change to the USER BUFFER OPTION SECTION  at top of ERM19264_UC1609.h file.
-Pick one option and one option only.
+Pick ONE option and one option ONLY.
 The example files at top, say which option to pick.
-If wrong option is picked, example files will not work or even compile.
+If wrong option is picked, example files will not work or maybe even compile.
 Bitmaps can still be written directly to screen in NO_BUFFER mode but no graphics possible.

 *fonts*

-The font(custom_font in the custom_graphics_font.h file)  is truncated by a define ( UC_FONT_MOD_TWO) after first 127 characters (see output pic) to save memory space(640 bytes), if you wish to use rest of font, simply comment this define out.
+The ASCII font(custom_font in the custom_graphics_font.h file) is truncated by a define ( UC_FONT_MOD_TWO) after first 127 characters (see output pic) to save memory space(640 bytes), if you wish to use rest of the [extended ASCII font](https://www.extended-ascii.com/), simply comment this define out.
 The font is a standard 5 by 7 ASCII font with two  columns  of padding added.
 So 7 by 8 in effect.
 In standard text size and "no buffer" mode, this means: 192/7 * 64/8 = 27 * 8 = 216 characters.

 *User adjustments*